World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 Res., 15: 532-534.

 6. Pandit, S., T.K.
-Sur, U. Jana, P. K. Debnath, S. Sen and
+Sur, U. Jana, P. K. Debnath, S.

 D. Bhattachryya, 2004.
 Prevention of carbon